mikepal2/snap-cli/docs/Documentation.md

     ```

 ### Startup
 The public static method can be declared to perform additional initialization using `[Startup]` attribute.
 There could be multiple startup methods in the assembly.
-These methods will be executed *before* command line is parsed.
+These methods will be executed on application start and *before* command line is parsed.

 The startup method is recognized by its attribute rather than its name; in other words, you can name it anything you like.